-Appointment will be made on a fixed-term 36-month basis.
+Appointment will be made on a fixed-term basis of 5 years due to limited funding.

-Appointments will be subject to satisfactory completion of a 6-month probationary period which will be set dependant on the length of tenure.
+Appointments will be subject to satisfactory completion of a probationary period which will be set dependant on the length of tenure.

 Hours of Work and Working Pattern